Schiiss/blog/_posts/2025-02-03-strategies-for-managing-llm-memory.md

 ❌ Increased retrieval latency

-A common approach is to fetch recent messages from the database before sending a request to the LLM, ensuring relevant context is maintained while avoiding excessive data retrieval.
+A common approach is to fetch recent messages (ie: the last 10) from the database before sending a request to the LLM, ensuring relevant context is maintained while avoiding excessive data retrieval.
+These recent messages are plugged into the prompt to ensure the LLM has the context from the conversation.

 ### Using Vector Databases for Semantic Memory

-For applications requiring deep memory retention and contextual understanding, vector databases like Pinecone allow storing past conversations as embeddings.
+For applications requiring deep memory retention and contextual understanding, vector databases allow storing past conversations as embeddings.
 This enables retrieving semantically relevant messages rather than just recent messages.
+For those unfamiliar with vector databases, I have a blog on that [here](https://schiiss.github.io/blog/data%20engineering/databricks-vector-search/).

 ✅ Efficiently retrieves relevant past conversations using similarity search

-✅ Scales better than traditional databases for large datasets

 ✅ Can filter and rank stored interactions based on metadata